jjmontesl/cubesviewer-js/README.md

 In order to run CubesViewer Studio Server, you have to run the following steps:

+Prepare environment (this has to be done once):
 * Download (see above) CubesViewer Server and unpack into a directory (referred to as "server root directory" further on)
 * run `pip install virtualenvwrapper-win`
 * in a "server root directory", run `mkvirtualenv cubes-server -a .\cvapp -r requirements.txt -p <path to Python 2.x executable>`

+Run the server:
 * run `start %USERPROFILE%\Envs\cubes-server\Scripts\activate.bat`
 (new command window will be launched with an activated virtualenv environment)
 * run `set DJANGO_SETTINGS_MODULE=cvapp.settings`
+  * useful one-liner for the above: `cmd /c "set DJANGO_SETTINGS_MODULE=cvapp.settings && start %USERPROFILE%\Envs\cubes-server\Scripts\activate.bat"`
 * run `python manage.py migrate` (this will apply the migrations)
 * run `python manage.py createsuperuser` and provide username and password
 * run `python manage.py runserver`